jeffskinnerbox/rpi-loader/README.md

 ```

 With this complete,
-return the you system settings to their orginal state
+return the you system settings to their original state
 ([see warning about leaving you swap too large][17]):

 ```bash